Graduate Program Application Instructions

 To prepare for the application process, please read all instructions below before applying.

-- Take the GRE (Graduate Record Exam).
+- [SUSPENDED DURING THE COVID PANDEMIC) Take the GRE (Graduate Record Exam).
 The GRE General Test (verbal, quantitative, analytical) is required for all applicants.
 The GRE Subject Test is optional but highly recommended for applicants with a bachelor’s degree outside of physics or for non-traditional students.
 The GRE Subject Test helps reviewers gauge your potential for success in graduate coursework.
 The GRE Subject Test is not required for M.S. applicants.
 Ideally, applicants should take the GRE test(s) in time for the official results to arrive before the January 15th deadline.
 Applicants should upload a copy of their GRE Test Taker Score Report directly to their application instead of having scores sent by ETS.
 Please upload your GRE scores in the “Academic History” section of the application as if it were an additional transcript.
 If you’re unable to upload your scores, official GRE scores may be sent to the Physics Department by ETS.
 The University of Oregon code is 4846 and the Physics Department code is 0808.
 Both codes must be used to ensure delivery to the Physics Department.
 It is recommended that you check with the Physics Department for receipt of your official scores if they are sent to Physics directly by ETS.
-Please contact Jodi Myers: email@example.com for assistance.
+Please contact Tiffany Stewart, firstname.lastname@example.org for assistance.

 - Take the TOEFL (international applicants only).
 Foreign students for whom English is a second language must take the TOEFL or the IELTS exam as required by the University of Oregon Graduate School and the Physics Department.
 As a result, we cannot waive this requirement nor can we grant admission before one of these exams is taken.
 The Department of Physics requires a minimum score of 88 for the Internet-based (iBT) version of the TOEFL (or 575 for the paper-based test).
 The minimum acceptable IELTS score is 7.0; only the academic version is accepted, not the general-training version.
 Please note: the English-language proficiency requirement is waived for students who have completed a bachelor’s degree or higher from an accredited U.S. institution or from an institution in one of the following countries: Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom.
 Applicants should upload a copy of their TOEFL Test Taker Score Report directly to their application instead of having scores sent by ETS.
 Please upload your TOEFL or IELTS scores in the “Academic History” section of the application as if it were an additional transcript.
 If you’re unable to upload your scores, official TOEFL scores may be sent to the Physics Department by ETS.
 The University of Oregon code is 4846 and the Physics Department code is 0808.
 Both codes must be used to ensure delivery to the Physics Department.
 It is recommended that you check with the Physics Department for receipt of your official scores if they are sent to Physics directly by ETS.
-Please contact Jodi Myers: firstname.lastname@example.org for assistance.
+Please contact Tiffany Stewart, email@example.com for assistance

 - Assess your interest in our faculty.
 While completing the departmental online application you’ll be asked to identify Physics faculty members whose research is of particular interest to you.
 This assists the Admissions Committee in identifying your research interests.
 See Faculty Profiles.